shivansh/shivansh.github.io/_posts/2019-01-09-Revisiting-networks-project.md

 I was initially of the thought that the thread-based design which I had come up with was parallel.
 However, there was one thing which I didn't take into account - [**GIL**](https://wiki.python.org/moin/GlobalInterpreterLock).
-I find it weird that I didn't pay attention to this while I was thinking about the design back then, as I'm pretty sure I was aware of the GIL at the time.
+I find it weird that I didn't pay attention to this while thinking about the design back then, as I'm pretty sure of being aware of the GIL at the time.
 Maybe the pressure of multiple deadlines during that particularly heavy semester made me skip this one fine detail (petty excuses).

 ## A brief background
 During the first week of Jan '19, I was working on a specific task (cannot